22 |

 [Eulah Creek, NSW, March 2011]

-Frontal view of an immature Black-faced Cuckoo-shrike
+Frontal view of an immature Black-faced Cuckoo-shrike; this bird

 [Eulah Creek, NSW, July 2012]

-Near-frontal view of an immature Black-faced Cuckoo-shrike
+Frontal view of an immature Black-faced Cuckoo-shrike that is

 [Eulah Creek, NSW, August 2008]

-Lateral view of an immature Black-faced Cuckoo-shrike
+Lateral view of a juvenile Black-faced Cuckoo-shrike

 [Eulah Creek, NSW, July 2009]

-Near-dorsal view of an immature Black-faced Cuckoo-shrike
+Near-dorsal view of a juvenile Black-faced Cuckoo-shrike

 This Black-faced Cuckoo-shrike is so young that is does not have